Cynt Marshall: Early life and education

 Marshall moved from Birmingham, Alabama to California when she was three months old.
 Marshall was raised in Richmond, California with three siblings.
 She describes her childhood as being painful growing up in public housing projects with a family struggling to pay the bills.
 When she was 11 years old, Marshall witnessed her father shoot a man in the head in her defense.

+Her mother, Carolyn Gardener, was a high school executive administrator and resource librarian.
 Back in 1975, as a young teenager of 15, she faced domestic abuse from her father.
 She attempted to protect her mother from the violence, and in doing so, her father ended up breaking her nose.
-Her mother, Carolyn Gardener, was a high school executive administrator and resource librarian.

 Marshall's mother was instrumental in her academic upbringing, she would put "a math book in one hand and the Bible in the other."
 While attending Kennedy High School in Richmond, CA, Marshall felt well-prepared for everything.
 Her hard work paid off when she earned a full scholarship to attend the University of California, Berkeley to study business administration and human resources management.
 While studying at Berkeley, Marshall became the university's first Black cheerleader and the first Black member of the Delta Gamma sorority chapter on campus, breaking barriers in inclusion.
 She turned to prayer when fans expressed negative comments about her while she was on the football field as a cheerleader.

-After graduating from UC Berkeley with degrees in Business Administration and Human Resources Management at 21, she took on a job as a supervisor at AT&T. Marshall worked in executive roles at AT&T for 36 years, where she focused on improving diversity and workplace behavior.
+After graduating from UC Berkeley as a first-generation college student with degrees in Business Administration and Human Resources Management at 21, she took on a job as a supervisor at AT&T. Marshall worked in executive roles at AT&T for 36 years, where she focused on improving diversity and workplace behavior.
 She retired in 2017, and founded the consulting firm Managing Resources.
 While at AT&T she became the first African American head of the North Carolina Chamber of Commerce.